slavaheroes/breil-algonauts-challenge/README.md

 This is the repository that stores code of BREIL members for Algonauts 2023 challenge.
 A more detailed report can be found [here](./Algonauts_challenge_report.pdf).

-Little review of current existing files:
+## Little review of the repository files:

 `algonauts_2023_challenge_tutorial.ipynb` - provided jupyter notebook by challenge hosts.
 It contains some visualizations of data, and baseline method for prediction using AlexNet.
 > Remark: I removed this notebook from the repository due to its huge size.
 Please access it by [Link](https://colab.research.google.com/drive/1bLJGP3bAo_hAOwZPHpiSHKlt97X9xsUw?usp=share_link)